dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight[TODO: provide a brief overview of the structure of the thesis (plan), add reference to extra scope in methodology?]

 = State of the Art

+As previously mentioned, large language models are highly effective tools for natural language processing and offer various opportunities to enhance our day-to-day tasks and workflows.
+Ever since they have been introduced to the public, they have been adopted across a wide range of fields and applications.

+#highlight[TODO: citer proprement]

+The AI Institude at ITMO University published in 2025 a paper titled _LLM Agents for Smart City Management: Enhancing Decision Support Through Multi-Agent AI Systems_.
+The study examines how the natural language processing strengths of LLMs, combined with the distributed problem-solving abilities of multi-agent systems, can enhance urban decision-making processes.

+The research focused on the testing of three hypothesis: (1) evaluating the capability of LLM agents to effectively route and process diverse urban queries against existing urban information systems, (2) the effectiveness of Retrieval-Augmented Generation (RAG) technology in improving response accuracy when working with local knowledge and regulations and (3) the impact of integrating LLM agents with existing urban information-systems - increasing efficiency and decreasing the decision making process time.

+Their proposed solution was tested against 150 question-answer pairs and used St. Petersburg's Digital Urban Platform as a testbed.
+The testing dataset was curated and built by a group of human experts such as specialists in urban data analysis, GIS specialists, and urban architects.

+They then evaluated different configurations of LLM agents and state-of-the-art models against two primary metrics: G-eval and Answer Relevancy (AR).
+The G-eval metric provides greater compliance with human requirements as it uses LLMs to evaluate answers from other LLMs based on custom user criteria.
+These criterias can for e.g. be provided as a list of rules specifying precise steps the LLM should take for evaluation, mirroring human reasoning process.
+The AR metric, on the other hand, assess the relevance of the answer from the LLM when compared with the correct answer provided by the experts.
+This process also leverages LLMs as it first extracts the different statements from the answer and then compares those to the reference answer.

 = Methodology <methodology>
 #lorem(800)